fangyiwen/YiwenFang-Book/README.md

 * Create more filters by adding a filter on the Effort field. `effortMin` and `effortMax` are added in the `schema.graphql`. `$gte` and `$lte` is set for MongoDB filter.
 * Create typed input by adding two inputs for the effort filter.
 Two extra filter parameters from the URL's search parameters are involved in the `IssueList`.
 Two <input> fields in the IssueFilter are added.
 Note: Replace the typo, double-quote, in the `effortMin: params.get('effortMin') || "`, `effortMax: params.get('effortMax') || "`, and `params.toString() ? `?${params.toString()}` : "` with the single-quote.
 * Create edit form by creating a complete form for the Edit page in `IssueEdit.jsx`.
 Note: 1) Replace `graphQLFetch(query, { id })` with `graphQLFetch(query, { id: parseInt(id, 10) })`; 2) Replace the typo, double-quotes, with single-quotes.
+* Create number input by using number inputs for the effort field in the Edit page in place of a plain `<input>` element.
+Note: Replace the typo, double-quotes, with single-quotes.

 ---